Hair fall is one of the most common problems which one experiences in everyday life. However, some amount of hair loss is considered normal.

 Hairs are composed of columns of dead, keratinized epidermal cells bonded together by extracellular proteins.

 There are 3 stages through which each hair follicle goes through.

-Following the Resting Stage, a new hair begins to grow in the place of the old hair.
+Following the Resting Stage, new hair begins to grow in the place of the old hair.

-At any given point of time, about 85% of the scalp hairs are in the growth stage and remaining are in the resting stage.
+At any given point in time, about 85% of the scalp hairs are in the growth stage, and the remaining are in the resting stage.